essaji/Complete-Sahih-Bukhari-Json/README.md

 # Complete Sahih Bukhari in Json

-This project is a web scrapper which scrappes all the Sahih Hadiths from http://www.sahih-bukhari.com/ & save them in JSON format.
+This project is a web scrapper which scrappes all the Sahih Hadiths from http://www.sahih-bukhari.com/ & save them in `sahih_bukhari.json` file.

 ## Get it running